KKR raises $2.8 billion for second global impact fund

 By Greg Roumeliotis

-NEW YORK, Nov 5 (Reuters) - Private equity firm KKR & Co Inc KKR.N has completed the raise of its second global impact fund dedicated to investments that advance sustainability and social equity, amassing $2.8 billion.
+NEW YORK, Nov 5 (Reuters) - Private equity firm KKR & Co Inc KKR.N has completed raising money for its second global impact fund dedicated to investments that advance sustainability and social equity, amassing $2.8 billion.

 Ken Mehlman and Robert Antablin, the fund's co-heads, told Reuters in an interview that more opportunities to deploy capital led to the firm attracting commitments from investors for more than double its first $1.3 billion impact fund raised in 2020.